-- A letter of good academic standing from the Dean of the law school you are transferring from; and
+- Submit a letter of good academic standing from the Dean of the law school you are transferring from; and

-- Per Section 306 (b) (2) of the Dean’s Office Regulations in the Student Handbook, upon acceptance, transfer students must apply to the Associate Dean for Academics, in writing, by filing a petition for the requested transfer credits.
+- Per Section 306 (b) (2) of the Dean’s Office Regulations in the Student Handbook, upon acceptance, transfer students must apply to the Associate Dean of Academics, in writing, by filing a petition for the requested transfer credits.

 Credit allowed for prior study is determined on a case-by-case basis.
 However, please be advised that 30 credits is the maximum number of transfer credits allowed in any case.
 Further, under no circumstances shall transfer credit be granted for prior law school work for which the grade earned was less than a C.

 Dean’s Office Regulations Regarding Transfer Students and Transfer Credits